DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 Most non-UK candidates will not be eligible for financial support to help with fees.

-## Support for Irish citizens or those with settled status
+## Financial support for Irish citizens or those with settled status

 Irish citizens or non-UK citizens who have settled status may be eligible for:

-* a reduction in your fees to the ‘home fee rate’ paid by UK applicants (set at a maximum of £9,250) – if you’re eligible, this fee will be the same for all courses offered by accredited training providers
+* a reduction in fees to the ‘home fee rate’ paid by UK applicants (set at a maximum of £9,250) – if you’re eligible, this fee will be the same for all courses offered by training providers

-* student loans
+* student loans to help with tuition fees and living costs

 * [bursaries and scholarships in the subjects offered to UK citizens](/funding-and-support/scholarships-and-bursaries)